Randy and Laura, 2010-2016

 The Martian Holes, 1974-1975

-A slaphappy, word-wasting investigation of rich folks on the eve of their preferential evacuation from a dying Earth.
-Jack Commer makes a farcical appearance but cannot save this mediocre piece.
+A slaphappy investigation of rich folks on the eve of their preferential evacuation from a dying Earth.
+Jack Commer makes a farcical appearance but cannot save this piece.
+Yet it was such a part of Jack’s development that it needed to be incorporated into The UR Jack Commer.

 Alan Ice on Morningcide Drive, 1974